- Santa Barbara, CA, USA

 - January 14

 - I am a writer, reader, mother, yoga teacher, and dancer/choreographer.
 I am not in any way related to the NPR commentator who shares my name.
 I am a study in opposites and paradoxes, just like you.
+The photo that appears here was taken by Kathee Miller.
+And that is all.

 MY RECENT POSTS